blekenbleu/blekenbleu.github.io/Arduino/index.md

 found for wiring Blue Pill to ST-LINK V2 clone:
 ![wiring Blue Pill to ST-LINK V2 clone](https://miro.medium.com/max/875/1*pFNIcoAq2s3l4lwsM0gj8w.jpeg)
 ![wiring chart](https://miro.medium.com/max/533/1*NwPYrVoPUbciDWzvGsTavQ.png)
-Do **NOT** connect USB or other power to Blue Pill with 3.3V connected to ST-LINK!
+Do **NOT** connect USB or other power to Blue Pill with 3.3V also connected to ST-LINK!
-Put another way, when using ST-LINK for debugging,
+Put another way, when using ST-LINK for debugging Blue Pill plugged to USB,
   **do NOT connect 3.3V to Blue Pill from ST-LINK**.

 ### Installing (by Windows ST-LINK) Blue Pill HID bootloader for STM core
- - For Windows, stlink-org tools depend on STM's ST-LINK driver,
+ - For Windows, stlink-org tools depend on STM's `ST-LINK driver`,
    bundled with [STM32 ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html),
    which utility was *also* wanted for updating clone ST-LINK firmware.
  - Since *already* using [STM32 ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html), also use it to install HID bootloader.